-Nursery - Parents will collect their children from the front door at lunchtimes and at the end of the school day.
-Only named adults will be allowed to leave the school with a child.
+Nursery - Parents will collect their children from the front door at lunchtimes and at the end of the school day children will be encouraged to leave school with the other children Only named adults will be allowed to leave the school with a child.
 A password system is in place if an unknown and unexpected adult arrive to collect a child.

-Reception - Y6 At 3:10pm a member of staff will take the children to the main school gate to meet parents/carers and school transport.
-The children are only allowed to leave the adults in school when the adult who is collecting them comes to the gate.
+Reception - Y4 At 3:15pm a member of staff will take the children to the front of school to wait for parents/carers and school transport.
+The children are only allowed to leave the adults in school when the adult who is collecting them comes into the school grounds and takes charge of the child before leaving through the gate, whether it's a parent/carer or school transport driver.
 Any children who are not collected are taken back into school where they are supervised by a member of staff until they are collected.